TwitchPlaysPokemon/metronome-sapphire/README.md

 * HM moves only require the HM itself and the relevant badge.
 * Encounters are fully random, meaning that each wild Pokémon the player runs into can be of any species in the game.

-If you have ideas on how to expand upon this concept to make the game more interesting, open an Issue
+If you have ideas on how to expand upon this concept to make the game more interesting, open an Issue.

 To set up the repository, see [INSTALL.md](INSTALL.md).